 Nicknaming the Enemy: The Somalians are referred to as "Skinnies" by the Rangers, as they apparently were in real life.
 While many assume that this refers to the malnutrition of the locals, it's a reference to Starship Troopers, which is a popular book among the battalion and on the reading list at West Point.

-Not So Different: One of the Somali commanders tells the POW Mike Durant that about Americans and Somalis.
-According to him, despite the differences of the political systems of USA and Somalia, they're both militaristic nations who use violence to solve their problems, and they'll always use it, no matter how much they both want peace.
+Not So Different: One of the Somali commanders tells Mike Durant this about Americans and Somalis.
+According to him, despite the differences of the political systems of the United States and Somalia, they're both militaristic nations who use violence to solve their problems, and they'll always use it, no matter how much they both want peace.

 The Quick Reaction Force is portrayed this way in the movie, when, upset that they were not informed of the raid, it takes them a little longer than it should to get all their forces assembled.
 In Real Life, they were informed of the raid, and were scrambling to get to both crash sites the second they were called (which was mere minutes after the first crash), but due to the Somalian Militia blocking off roads and setting up ambushes, they had to go all the way around the city, which took several hours.
 They were truly distressed that they weren't able to get to either crash site sooner.

-Only a Flesh Wound: Averted, as a man who got shot in the leg dies painfully (both for him and the viewers; in the scene they try to stop him from bleeding out from the femoral artery]] is really graphic).
+Only a Flesh Wound: Averted, as a man who got shot in the leg dies painfully (both for him and the viewers; the scene where they try to stop him from bleeding out from the femoral artery is really graphic).

 Pistol Whip: One of the Somalis that captures Durant uses his AK-47 as a makeshift club and smacks him across the face with the stock.